-During the Coronavirus pandemic, temporary legislative changes and/or guidance was introduced within the UK countries to allow some flexibility in the process and delivery of education, health and care plans/SEN statements/additional support plans.
-Broadly speaking, this allowed health and education providers to use a ‘best endeavours’ duty to comply as far as possible with the original duty of SEN provision to individual children.
+At the start of the Coronavirus pandemic, temporary legislative changes and/or guidance was introduced within the UK countries to allow some flexibility in the process and delivery of education, health and care plans/SEN statements/additional support plans.
+Broadly speaking, this allowed health and education providers to use "reasonable endeavours’ duty to comply as far as possible with the original duty of SEN provision to individual children.

-These legislative modifications have now mostly ended and new guidance has been issued to support the planned wide scale reopening of schools across the UK, including special schools.
-Physiotherapy services must now plan how to meet these legal requirements for provision once again.
+These legislative modifications ended on 31 July 2020.
+Since then, guidance has been issued to support schools as they have re-opened across the UK.
+Physiotherapy services must now meet the legal requirements for provision within the pre-pandemic frameworks.

 Below are links to country-specific educational guidance.
-They should be considered in conjunction with the Public Health England (PHE) guidance on Infection Prevention and Control.
-The personal protective equipment (PPE) recommendations apply to all healthcare professionals, working in all contexts (including education settings) across the UK.
+They should be considered in conjunction with the relevant infection, prevention and control guidance for your country.
+PPE recommendations for healthcare staff apply to all healthcare professionals, working in all contexts (including education settings) across the UK.
 The CSP acknowledges there may be apparent discrepancies surrounding the PPE required by healthcare professionals and education staff.
-The CSP has raised this with PHE but is advising members to follow the current PHE PPE guidance.
+See our PPE FAQs for further advice.